 Privacy and Freedom of Information

-The London District Catholic School Board is committed to the security and confidentiality of information under its control, and to the protection of privacy with respect to personal information that is collected, used, disclosed and retained in the school system.
+The London District Catholic School Board is committed to the security and confidentiality of information under its custody or control, and to the protection of privacy with respect to personal information that is collected, used, disclosed and retained in the school system.

 The London District Catholic School Board promotes a standard of privacy protection and maintains a comprehensive records management system, in compliance with all applicable provisions of the Education Act, the Municipal Freedom of Information and Protection of Privacy Act (MFIPPA) and the Personal Health Information Privacy Act (PHIPA).

-The Education Act sets out the duties and powers of the board and authorizes school boards to collect personal information for the purpose of planning and delivering educational programs and services which best meet students’ needs and for reporting to the Ministry of Education.
+The Education Act sets out the duties and powers of the board and authorizes school boards to collect personal information for the purpose of planning and delivering educational programs and services which meet students’ needs and for reporting to the Ministry of Education.

 The Personal Health Information Protection Act (PHIPA), balances individuals’ right to privacy with respect to their own personal health information with the legitimate needs of persons and organizations who provide health care services to access and share this information.
 PHIPA sets out the regulations for the collection, use and disclosure of personal health information which apply to all “Health Information Custodians” operating within Ontario and to individuals and organizations who receive personal health information from those authorized to collect and use it.